Support The Moscow Times!

 The surge in job advertisements comes after satellite images published earlier this week revealed newly dug trenches along roads and villages in the Kursk region, as well as the Kursk nuclear power plant — located around 50 kilometers from the Russian-Ukrainian border.

-A recruiter for one of the trench-digging advertisements posted on the Russian social media website VKontakte told The Moscow Times over the phone that “a lot of people are needed urgently.”
+A recruiter for a trench-digging job advertisement posted on the Russian social media website VKontakte told The Moscow Times over the phone that “a lot of people are needed urgently.”

-According to the recruiter, the construction company offers daily pay ranging from 5,000 to 7,000 rubles ($56-79), with the possibility of negotiating weekends off.
-The name of the company was withheld for safety reasons.
+According to the recruiter, the construction company they represent offers daily pay ranging from 5,000 to 7,000 rubles ($56-79), with the possibility of negotiating weekends off.
+Both the identity of the recruiter and the name of the company were withheld for safety reasons.

 The recruiter said that around 500 workers are needed and acknowledged the hazardous nature of the work during the “anti-terrorist regime,” which Putin introduced late last week to halt the border clashes.